-This has traditionally been called headhunting – and it’s an element of recruiting that’s grown exponentially in the last years.
-Put simply, if you’re not getting these unsolicited approaches about career openings, there’s a whole segment of the job market that is currently closed off to you.
-Below some tips to help you address this, but first let’s quickly understand what’s changed…
+Headhunting is an element of recruiting that’s grown exponentially in the last few years.
+Put simply, if you’re not getting unsolicited approaches about career openings, a whole segment of the job market is closed off to you.
+Below are some tips to help you address this, but first let’s quickly understand what’s changed…

-Go back in time just 10 years and headhunting was reserved solely for C-Level openings.
-A prestigious headhunting firm would be called upon to research the very best candidates in the market for a particular opening – and then to approach those executives directly to see if they’d be open to a career move.
+Ten years ago, headhunting was reserved solely for C-level openings.
+A prestigious headhunting firm was chosen to research and contact the best candidates in the market for a particular opening.
 Names like Heidrick & Struggles and Korn Ferry were synonymous with headhunting.

-New social technologies like LinkedIn and people aggregators (for instance, Experteer’s online platform) have completely changed this.
-Now recruiters within big corporations can research the candidate market themselves – and reach out to potential candidates directly.
-Whilst not as comprehensive or professional a search as a true headhunting firm might undertake, these searches now make up an increasing proportion of all hires within the executive market.
-Many are for roles that will never be openly advertised, so you’ll never know about these opportunities unless the recruiter finds and contacts you directly.
+New social technologies and online platforms, such as Experteer, have completely changed this.
+Now recruiters within corporations can research the candidate market themselves – and reach out to potential candidates directly.
+Many openings are for roles that will never be openly advertised, so you’ll never know about these opportunities unless the recruiter contacts you directly.

 This broader definition of headhunting has expanded massively over the last few years and that’s why it’s key for executives to take some simple steps that’ll help improve their visibility.